Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Dynamic Property Group

-To keep things organized for later changes, I moved the StringProperty instances into a PropertyGroup - I registered my new class, and attached a PointerProperty to the current scene to maintain a reference to the PropertyGroup:
+To keep things organized, I moved the StringProperty instances into a PropertyGroup - I registered my new class, and attached a PointerProperty to the current scene to maintain a reference to the PropertyGroup:

 class ExportPropertyGroup(bpy.types.PropertyGroup):